Stealth technology: Tactics

 Stealthy strike aircraft such as the Lockheed F-117 Nighthawk, are usually used against heavily defended enemy sites such as command and control centers or surface-to-air missile (SAM) batteries.
 Enemy radar will cover the airspace around these sites with overlapping coverage, making undetected entry by conventional aircraft nearly impossible.
 Stealthy aircraft can also be detected, but only at short ranges around the radars; for a stealthy aircraft there are substantial gaps in the radar coverage.
 Thus a stealthy aircraft flying an appropriate route can remain undetected by radar.
 Even if a stealth aircraft is detected, fire-control radars operating in C, X and Ku bands cannot paint (for missile guidance) low observable (LO) jets except at very close ranges.
 Many ground-based radars exploit Doppler filter to improve sensitivity to objects having a radial velocity component relative to the radar.
 Mission planners use their knowledge of enemy radar locations and the RCS pattern of the aircraft to design a flight path that minimizes radial speed while presenting the lowest-RCS aspects of the aircraft to the threat radar.
 To be able to fly these "safe" routes, it is necessary to understand an enemy's radar coverage (see electronic intelligence).
-Airborne or mobile radar systems such as AWACS can complicate tactical strategy for stealth operation.
+Airborne or mobile radar systems such as airborne early warning and control (AEW&C, AWACS) can complicate tactical strategy for stealth operation.